Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/hardware_overview.md

 - 370 TB of fast NVME storage available at `/nvme/<projectname>`
 - Hostname: `taurussmp8`
 - Slurm partition: `julia`
-- Further information on the usage is documentated on the site [HPE Superdome Flex](sd_flex.md)
+- Further information on the usage is documented on the site [HPE Superdome Flex](sd_flex.md)

 ## IBM Power9 Nodes for Machine Learning